pschaeflein/BlogArticles/Extending Microsoft Teams with SharePoint Pages/article.md

 The app may take up to 24 hours to appear in Teams - or to update, so again it's worth working out any kinks in a test tenant first.

 # Beyond Get Started

+NOTE: You could make any number of these apps!
+Just be sure name them differently and to replace the app ID with a [unique ID](https://www.guidgenerator.com/) each time.